martinduo/GetRichDieBroke/README.md

 ```

 1. In .vscode/launch.json, select the configuration shown below.
-1. Then hit f5 to run the program on your default browser.
+1. Then hit f5 to run the program on your browser.

 ```
 "configurations": [